ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 # 50 * 50;;
 - : int = 2500

-OCaml evaluates this expression, telling you not only the value, but also the type.
+OCaml evaluates this expression, telling you not only the value but also the type.
 In this case, `int` for integer.

 Now let's see how it looks using UTop.
 First, exit the `ocaml` toplevel by typing Control-D or `exit 0;;`.
 Then enter the `utop` command.
-At the `utop #` prompt, type your expression and hit Enter, don't forget the `;;` at the end:
+At the `utop #` prompt, type your expression and hit Enter.
+Don't forget the `;;` at the end:

 ```console
 $ utop